Getting a mortgage with a default

 These lenders don’t always make themselves accessible to the general public, instead they only work with intermediaries.

-Therefore, by consulting a broker’s services you can significantly open up your mortgage options and increase your chances of success.
+Therefore, by consulting a broker’s services, you could significantly open up your mortgage options and increase your chances of success.

 As discussed above, a larger deposit reduces the lender’s risk, which can make the lender more willing to approve a mortgage with a default.

-For example, if the minimum deposit requirement is 10% of the property’s value, try and aim for 15% instead.
+For example, if the minimum deposit requirement is 10% of the property’s value, try to aim for 15% instead.

 This will not only make your application more attractive, but it can also allow you to access more competitive products with lower rates.
 These lower rate products can actually save you in the long run, as you won’t be paying as much in interest over the mortgage term.